idealo/deckard/README.md

 #### About the project

 This project was the result of our _A&L HackDay_ in October 2018 and January 2019.

-Participants were:
+Contributors:
 - Marcus Janke (Postman)
 - Alexander Lüdeke (Postman)
 - Richard Remus (Postman)
 - Gerald Sander (Postman)
 - Nabil Tawfik (SSO)
 - Daniel Hübner (Engineering Coach)
+- Christian Habermehl

 Team Postman will continue to develop this, since we're already using it in production.